k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- A:  An error handler must be defined in the last Stage of the flow.

-\- B:  They can be handled by an error handler in a flow but not in an inner flow.
+\- B:  The error can be handled by an error handler in a flow but not in an inner flow.

 \- C:  Only a JavaScript Actor can be used for catching the errors.